Antisemitism during the Gaza war: Incidents

+Demonstrators at protests against the Israel–Hamas war and other aspects of the Arab–Israeli conflict have been accused of antisemitic acts.
+On 10 June 2024, a demonstration organized by Within Our Lifetime took place near a memorial exhibit in lower Manhattan for the victims of the Nova music festival massacre, in which over 360 people were killed.
+New York leaders and politicians, including mayor Eric Adams and US Representatives Hakeem Jeffries, Ritchie Torres, Jamaal Bowman, and Alexandria Ocasio-Cortez condemned the demonstration as antisemitic.
+Two days later, five houses (three in Manhattan, two in Brooklyn) belonging to Jewish leaders and board members, including Brooklyn Museum director Anne Pasternak were vandalized with red paint and pro-Palestinian graffiti.
+Red triangles were spray-painted onto one of the houses.
+On June 23, 2024, pro-Palestinian demonstrators attempted to block people from entering the main entrance of the Adas Torah synagogue, Los Angeles, which was hosting a seminar about real estate in Israel and West Bank settlements.
+Organizers said they were protesting the advertisement of homes in the occupied West Bank, where Israeli settlements are illegal under international law.
+The demonstration deteriorated into violent clashes between pro-Palestinian participants and pro-Israel counterprotesters.
+A Jewish woman was beaten at the scene.
+President Biden tweeted, "I'm appalled by the scenes outside of Adas Torah synagogue in Los Angeles.
+Intimidating Jewish congregants is dangerous, unconscionable, antisemitic, and un-American."
+At least two lawsuits have been filed against the protest groups, alleging that they violated the law by blocking people from attending a religious event.

 On 10 August 2024, 22-year-old Victor Sumpter stabbed a Jewish man in his 30s near the headquarters of the Chabad Lubavitch movement in Crown Heights, Brooklyn while yelling "Free Palestine".
 The Jewish man was hospitalized and was expected to recover.
 Sumpter was arrested and charged second-degree assault as a hate crime.

 On October 26, 2024, a man in Chicago was arrested and charged with 14 felonies after shooting a 39-year-old Jewish man who was walking to synagogue.
 The gunman, Sidi Mohamed Abdallahi, also shot at police and paramedics before being apprehended.
 Alderman Debra Silverstein called for the case to be treated as a hate crime.
 On November 1, authorities charged Abdallahi with terrorism and hate crime charges.
 Chicago mayor Brandon Johnson condemned the attack following Silverstein's criticism of his initial failure to identify the victim as "a Jewish man, wearing traditional Jewish garb, walking to a Jewish place of worship on the Jewish day of rest."